-He is survived by his wife Sandra Duke, three children, Attorney William G. Duke of Greenville, North Carolina, Cindy Horton of Wilson, North Carolina and Christopher Duke, a retired Master Sergeant of the United States Air force who now lives in Ewa Beach, Hawaii.
+He is survived by his three children, Attorney William G. Duke of Greenville, North Carolina, Cindy Horton of Wilson, North Carolina and Christopher Duke, a retired Master Sergeant of the United States Air force who now lives in Ewa Beach, Hawaii.
 He is also survived by two step children, Cathy Trepanier of North Hampton, New Hampshire and Thomas Trepanier of Daytona Beach, Florida, two brothers, Donald Duke of Freeport, Illinois and Lynn Duke of Wisconsin, as well as 11 grandchildren and 5 great-grandchildren.
 He was predeceased by his brother Jerry Duke formerly of La Fayette, Kentucky and his stepson David Trepanier formerly of Ipswich, Massachusetts.
 He was a loving and devoted husband and loved his family dearly.

 To send flowers to the family or plant a tree in memory of William E. Duke, please visit our floral store.